Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Holiday fireworks displays in Ontario

-Fireworks are an incredible visual spectacle that dazzles people of all ages.
-The energy in the air in palpable.
+Fireworks are an incredible visual spectacle that dazzles with explosions of colour in swirls, spirals, sparks and glittering shows in the sky.

 Ontario fireworks are among some of the best and brightest in the country.
-Cities and towns celebrate major holidays and special occasions with professional fireworks shows.
-It's the perfect time to pick a comfortable spot to view the lively show in the sky.
+Cities, towns and communities across the province celebrate these major holidays and special occasions with professional fireworks shows.

 Victoria Day

-If you’re looking for things to do on Victoria Day, catching a fireworks show should be first on your list.
+If you’re looking for things to do on Victoria Day, catching a fireworks show should be at the top of your list.

 Canada Day